CkFreak/JDABot/README.md

 The project needs to be opened as a Gradle project in you IDE.

 FYI: The bot currently runs on a RaspberryPi Model B first generation for my Server.
-This will probably not work for a server with 100+ people but I think i'll just do fine for 30+ people.
+This will probably not work for a server with 100+ people but I think it'll just do fine for 30+ people.

-You can always find the latest running build here: https://www.dropbox.com/s/dv3ko4fj4opvg1t/DiscordBotJDA-all.jar?dl=0
+You can always find the latest running build here: https://www.dropbox.com/s/e3vrzrfnshb4dx9/DiscordBotJDA-all.jar?dl=0